 Sometimes, when I’m incredibly tired at night, after washing up, I just dab and apply VCO all over my face– my eyes, my cheeks, my lips down to my neck.
 And that’s it; I hop straight to bed and sleep.
 No serums, no eye creams, no lip balm.

 I know VCO has a lot more uses for beauty.
 It can be used as an eye-makeup remover, leave-in moisturizer, emergency lipgloss, cuticle softener and eyebrow and eyelash conditioner among a lot of other things.
-But we’ll probably get to those some other time.
+But as it is now, with just my four main uses for VCO, I seem to run out of my supply pretty quickly already.